clojure/clojure/README.txt

 = Building Against a Custom Clojure JAR =

-To build against a customized Clojure JAR, build *Clojure* like this:
+To build against a customized Clojure JAR, you can specify -Dclojure.jar=/absolute/path/to/clojure.jar on the command line.

-1. Modify the Clojure sources with your custom changes

-2. Set a custom version number in src/clj/clojure/version.properties

-3. Download maven-ant-tasks.jar from http://maven.apache.org/ant-tasks/download.html

-4. In the Clojure source directory, run:

-    ant -lib /path/to/maven-ant-tasks.jar ci-build

-THEN, build clojure-contrib with -Dclojure.version=YOUR_CUSTOM_VERSION